mikegagnon/gamer/README.md

 ## <a name="invokeminimax">How to invoke MiniMax</a>

-Gamer provides an implementation of MiniMax with alpha-beta pruning:
+In `ai/js/ai.js`, Gamer provides an implementation of MiniMax with alpha-beta pruning:

 ```js
 function miniMax(